Hweinstock/GA-pathfinder/README.md

 ## Setup

-This project is build within the Processing software, but written in Python.
+This project is built within the Processing software, but written in Python.
 In order to run the project, install Processing [here](https://processing.org/download/).
 As far as I am aware, this project should work on any operating system with Processing installed.

 ## Usage